-A media relations campaign that would increase the company’s exposure nationally and locally in every city where the company had offices, as well as position its staff as thought-leaders in the mortgage industry.
+A media relations campaign that would increase the company’s exposure nationally and locally in every city where the company had offices as well as position its staff as thought-leaders in the mortgage industry

 As a national public relations firm, Axia utilized its relationships with reporters nationally and on a local level throughout the country as the national mortgage firm added retail storefront locations to its footprint.
 Axia also enabled its Avalon hyperlocal system to secure additional local PR coverage for the client by sharing new hires and charity news briefs with the local media.

 On a national level, Axia pitched contacts in the business and financial services industries, positioning the company as a thought-leader in the industry, offering multiple experts available to speak on various topics as sources for articles.

 Within four months, Axia Public Relations helped generate 533 articles related to the company, including 31 broadcast stories.
 These 533 media mentions positioned the company in a positive tone.